Bhpsngum/utilitiesNstuffs/README.md

 * **Sensitive functions:** Some functions that you shouldn't modify so that the code can run properly (most of them are built-in functions)

 **Note:** if you're ensure that your project/codes won't mess up any built-in functions, you can use the utilized version below this part
+## Contribution

+You can report the bug or issues of those function below in [issues](/issues)

+or if you can fix it, you can [fork this repository](/fork) the create [pull requests](/pulls)

+If you do well, your pull requests will be accepted and you'll be one of the contributors!

 Got it?
 Now let's go! :D
 ## [getProperVariableName (JS Only)](https://bhpsngum.github.io/util/getProperJSVariableName/)